-Our first round of coding generated relationships between data and ideas (Locke et al., 2022), with two authors independently generating codes directly from interview data.
-During this stage, we focused on 'what is really going on here?'
-(Gioia et al., 2013) from the perspective of the data collected.
-We emphasized presenting observed 'facts' from the data (Van Maanen 1979).
-In this regard, our analysis commenced by breaking down the text until we observed the emergence of first-order codes that effectively categorized segments of text and accurately represented the perspectives of our participants (Suddaby, 2006; Plakoyiannaki et al., 2019).
+Identifying First-Order Codes.
+Our first round of coding generated relationships between data and ideas (Locke, Feldman, and Golden-Biddle 2022), with two authors independently generating codes directly from interview data.
+During this stage, we focused on "what is really going on here?"
+(Gioia, Corley, and Hamilton 2013) from the perspective of the data collected.
+We emphasized presenting observed "facts" from the data (Van Maanen 1979).
+In this regard, our analysis commenced by breaking down the text until we observed the emergence of first-order codes that effectively categorized segments of text and accurately represented the perspectives of our participants (Suddaby 2006; Plakoviannaki, Wei, and Prashantham 2019).
 This approach demonstrated flexibility as it involved a series of iterative data analyses, along with frequent coding and recoding.
 For example, we simplified the extensive range of codes by assigning labels and creating comprehensive definitions and parameters for each code.
-In total, we identified 20 first-order codes, which were then used to create 7 second-order categories.
+In total, we identified 20 first-order codes, which were then used to create 7 s-order categories.
 The coding process continued until no new codes or categories were identified, resulting in a consensus among all co-authors.
 After multiple rounds of coding and recoding, we consolidated our codes into a total of 3 aggregate dimensions.